Anatole Litvak: World War II and Why We Fight

 Litvak was decorated by Soviet leader Joseph Stalin for his work on this film.
 It was shown in theaters throughout Russia.
 During his trip to Russia, Litvak briefly reunited with his mother in Leningrad; they had not seen each other for nearly 20 years.
 After the film's excellent reception in the U.S., it won the New York Film Critics Award as Best Documentary.

-He later directed Operation Titanic (1943), and War Comes to America (1945), the final film in the Why We Fight series.
+He later directed War Comes to America (1945), the final film in the Why We Fight series.
 The films were scripted by Anthony Veiller and narrated by Walter Huston, with music by Dimitri Tiomkin, another Russian-born émigré to Hollywood.
 Prelude to War won the Oscar for Best Documentary of 1942.
 Because of Litvak's ability to speak Russian, German, and French, he subsequently supervised the filming of the D-Day Normandy landings.
 He also filmed aerial warfare with the U.S. Eighth Air Force.

 Because Litvak joined the army to help Capra produce the film series, the director said he was one of the "Hollywood knights" who came to America's "rescue," and without whose help "no one could have made the Why We Fight films."

 Ending the war as a full colonel, Litvak received special awards from the governments of France, Britain, and the United States for his work.
-The French government awarded him the Légion d'Honneur and the Croix de Guerre.
+The French government awarded him the Legion of Honour and the Croix de Guerre.
 The British government awarded him with a gold medal, ribbon, and citation as an honorary officer of the Order of the British Empire.
 By an order from Winston Churchill, all the films in the Why We Fight series were to be shown in all public theaters throughout Britain.
 From the U.S., he received the United States Legion of Merit and a Bronze Star Medal.

 Post-war films

 Hollywood

 At the end of the war, Litvak returned to filmmaking with The Long Night (1947), a flop thriller at RKO.

 He directed Barbara Stanwyck and Burt Lancaster in Sorry, Wrong Number, a role which film historian James Robert Parish states is Stanwyck's "greatest screen triumph."
 Litvak directed using a "variety of surrealistic and expressionistic devices," notes Film Noir magazine.
 "Litvak isn't afraid to use close-ups either.
 And his players not only stand up to this relentless probing but offer some of the greatest performances of their lives.".
 Stanwyck was nominated for the best actress academy award.

 Litvak was nominated in 1948 for a Best Director Oscar for The Snake Pit (1948), starring Olivia de Havilland.
-The film was nominated for Best Actress, Best Screenplay and Best Musical Score.
+The film was nominated for Best Actress, Best Screenplay, and Best Musical Score.
 To prepare de Havilland for her role as a mental patient, she and Litvak spent months observing actual patients at mental hospitals.
 Litvak had purchased the pre-publication rights to the story which is based on a fictionalized autobiography.